 No matter what kind of industry or business you may be in, your website has one goal: To make the customer’s experience seamless so they continue coming back for more.

 But with today’s growing technology, it’s easy to get caught up in the excitement of it all.
 It’s tempting to want to add every possible feature, image, text, etc. that’s relevant to your company.

-However, during this process, it's pretty easy to neglect even the basics that can increase your conversion rates.
-Not only can these basic principles help your conversions, but it'll drive help your company get steps above your competitor - and keep this upper hand.
+However, during this process, it’s pretty easy to neglect even the basics that can increase your conversion rates.
+Not only can these basic principles help your conversions, but they’ll help drive your company steps ahead of your competition – and keep this upper hand.